-Bay Virtual School is located at 1515 June Avenue in Building 5.
+Bay Virtual School is located at 1311 Balboa Avenue (School Board building).
 We follow the safety plan and procedures as outlined for all Bay District Schools.

 Religious Expression Bill (SB 436)

 Students in Florida's public schools cannot be punished for including religious materials in their coursework, and that they may pray at school during non-course time.
 It further states that school employees also may participate voluntarily in religious activities that are initiated by students before or after the school day.